katiemcmillin/neighborhood-library/README.md

 ## Overview

-_**Neighborhood Library** is for friends and neighbors to post books they have finished reading and would like to make availble to others.
-It is like a street library box.
+_**Neighborhood Library** is for friends and neighbors to post books they have finished reading and would like to make available to others.
+It is just like a street library box.
 It is free to use as long as users follow the guidelines.
-Users are able to post their book, edit, and delete a book after they check it out.
+Users are able to post a book, edit, and delete a book.
 They may also add ratings._

 <br>

 ## MVP

-_The **Neighborhood Library** MVP includes full-CRUD (index, show, create, update, delete) on back-end and front-end, three PostgreSQL tables, and responsive design, styled with CSS.
-It also includes at least eight separate, rendered components, utilizes React Router on the client end._
+_The **Neighborhood Library** MVP uses full-CRUD (index, show, create, update, delete) on the back-end and front-end.
+It includes three PostgreSQL tables, and responsive design, styled with CSS.
+The site also includes at least eight separate, rendered components, and utilizes React Router on the client end._

 <br>